 Recently I attended a Woodworking Shows event and sat in on a “Table Saw Basics” class presented by Chuck Bender.
 Chuck is a furniture maker specializing in handmade, museum quality furniture.
 He was the former Senior Editor for Popular Woodworking and teaches period-style furniture building classes in his Pennsylvania based workshop.

-Chuck shared valuable information about choosing the best table saw for our workshop and I’d like to share with you what I learned.
+Chuck shared valuable information about how to buy the best table saw for the money, and I’d like to share with you what I learned.

 What is a Table Saw?